Veterinary Technician

 33 Hours

-This course gives the student the opportunity to practice the skills needed to perform dentistry.
+This course gives the student the opportunity to practice the skills needed to perform dental prophylaxis.
 The knowledge gained in Dentistry I will be put into practice.
-Students will be marked on their best knowledge of instruments, techniques, and their willingness to attempt the skills demonstrated by the professor.
+Students will be marked on their basic knowledge of instruments, techniques and their willingness to attempt the skills demonstrated by the professor.
+In addition they will get an introduction to the use of an ultrasound as a diagnostic tool in relation to the technique as well as what images are to be anticipated.

 33 Hours